Ryan Keberle: Career

 In 2017 Catharsis turned its attention to political turmoil in the U.S. with the protest album Find the Common, Shine a Light, praised by The Nation as “unpretentiously intelligent and profoundly moving.”
 Find the Common also saw Keberle emerging as a solid performing keyboardist (his first instrument) and as a vocalist.
 In 2019 Keberle and Catharsis released their latest album, The Hope I Hold, with lyrics and inspiration drawn from the Langston Hughes’ poem, “Let America be America Again”.
 The album received critical praise from the NY Times saying “all those tones give the lovely, splayed-out energy, turning his sighing compositions, into big, open canvases” and The Wall Street Journal said the “wordless vocals, lyrics and solos emerge from gorgeous weaves of musical textures.”

 Keberle was featured in Downbeat Magazine's Blindfold Test in January 2020.

+In December 2017 Keberle traveled to São Paulo, Brazil while on a sabbatical to immerse himself in the Brazilian musical community and culture.
+During his visit Mr. Keberle was invited to perform alongside the longstanding trio of Felipe Silveira, Thiago Alves, and Paulinho Vicente.
+The newly formed quartet performed numerous gigs in and around São Paulo and immediately recognized the chemistry amongst the collective’s musicians leading to the formation of Collectiv do Brasil.
+This musical trust translated to a music that transcends genres, cultures, traditions, and categories while highlighting the universal beauty of the afro-centric roots of both jazz and Brazilian music.
+The following summer Collectiv do Brasil recorded their debut album, Sonhos da Esquina, at the legendary Gargolandia Recording Studio in São Paulo.
+The result is a record that features original compositions that pay tribute to the inspirational music of Milton Nascimento and Toninho Horta along with creative arrangements of Nascimento and Horta compositions by Mr. Keberle and Mr. Silveira.
+The project illustrates the universal language that connects all Afro-centric music traditions and its power to transcend language barriers and cultural differences.
+In 2022 the band recorded their second album, Considerando, inspired by the music of Brazilian singer/songwriter, Edu Lobo.
+Edu Lobo himself was impressed by the record and responded with a heartfelt letter praising Collectiv do Brasil for their interpretations of his music.